 The Shipwreck Museum at Whitefish Point provides a fascinating look into the mysterious world of shipwrecks!
 As an Art History major, I have a lot of education on museums and their curation, and in my opinion the installations here are very well done.
 The displays are very interesting and informative, and include many fascinating historical artifacts.
 For example, there are underwater explorer suits, parts of shipwrecked vessels, historic articles found at shipwreck sites, and more.
 The Shipwreck Museum is well-worth the detour!

 You’ll never know what you’re going to find when you wander the back streets of U.P. towns.
 For example, this house in the above photo!
 There’s something particularly rewarding about stumbling on something quirky and unusual like this taking the time to get off the beaten path – often some of the most rewarding travel experiences of all.
 I found this house taking the back roads in Calumet.

+The Upper Peninsula, Michigan is a wild wonderland of natural beauty.
 There is an abundance of things to see and do in the U.P., and I can’t wait to return!

 You can view my video tour of Michigan’s Upper Peninsula here!: